aungthedev/team-todo-list/README.md

 David Lin – Frontend development (contributed to UI features and frontend functionality and testing).

 Collaboration:
-All three contributed to testing, debugging, and managing branches/updates via GitHub.
+All four of us contributed to testing, debugging, and managing branches/updates via GitHub.

 ![App Screenshot](./public/Screenshot%202025-08-15%20094050.png)